Posted on 3 Comments

 Working With The Powerful, Protective, And Transformative Gorgon Goddess; Medusa

-The legend of Medusa is well-known in greek mythology.
+The legend of Medusa is well-known in Greek mythology.
 It tells of a beautiful woman transformed into a gorgon: who some would consider to be a hideous monster with venomous serpents for hair.
 She is feared by many, especially men.
 This is because, she is incredibly misunderstood.
 Due to the fact that most of her myth and story isn’t commonly told and her tragic beginning many have tried to have lost in the waters of time.
 The truth behind the myth of Medusa doesn’t start with Perseus.
 It doesn’t even start with Medusa being cursed by Athena.
 It starts long before that, with the god of the sea Poseidon.

 Because of her story many pagans and witches, especially women chose to work with her as a goddess.
 She’s a powerful symbol of transformation.
 Transformation of anger and pain into passion and drive, accountability for oneself and growing from it.
 Seeing ourselves for who we truly are at our core, and approaching your obstacles and challenges with ferocity.
 Her name says it all; “Medusa” means “guardian, or protectress”.
 As a Gorgon, Medusa also represents a primordial force of chaos and destruction, embodying the untamed and unpredictable aspects of the natural world.
 Her petrifying gaze can be interpreted as a reminder of the inherent danger and potential for devastation that exists within the natural order.
 She uses it to protect others, especially women.
 And to show others their true nature; if they choose to take from another something they have no right to take.